ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 - **Do** send pull requests that improve code readability.

-- **Don't** send pull requests that improve code readability to your own liking. _Following the standards that are specified in the project.
-Should you have questions, refer to the [contribution guides](/guidebook/guides/)._
+- **Don't** send pull requests that improve code readability to your liking. *Follow the standards that are specified in the project.
+Should you have questions, refer to our existing codebases, or contact us on [slack](https://ark.io/slack).*

 - **Do** send pull requests that improve stability.